 Standing charges are a fixed daily amount that customers have to pay, no matter how much energy you use.
-This charge covers the cost of supplying your property with gas and electricity.
+This charge covers the cost of supplying your property with electricity and gas.
+Standing charges vary by supplier, where you live, how you pay and what meter you have.

 The charge pays for costs such as government schemes to help reduce carbon emissions and fuel poverty, connections to and maintenance of the energy network as well as service administration charges.
 It's a bit like the line rental you have for your phone, but for your energy.